cbuckinger/Cryptocurrencies/README.md

 # Cryptocurrencies
-An analysis of varios cryptocurrencies reviewing trading status, mining algorithm, and a classification model.
+An analysis of various cryptocurrencies reviewing trading status, mining algorithm, and a classification model.